Jarai people: History

-The highland regions of the north of Indochina were settled by humans somewhere between the later Stone Age (Neolithic) and the Bronze Age, 10,000 years ago.
+The highland regions of the north of Mainland Southeast Asia were settled by humans somewhere between the later Stone Age (Neolithic) and the Bronze Age, 10,000 years ago.
 The Jarai people have experienced waves of colonization attempts from earlier Han Chinese invasions, to later French colonization, to current majority Vietnamese continued repression.

 Sa Huỳnh culture

 The Sa Huỳnh culture was a culture in modern-day central and southern Vietnam and Philippines that flourished between 1000 BC and 200 AD.
 Archaeological sites from the culture have been discovered from the Mekong Delta to Quang Binh province in central Vietnam.
 The Sa Huynh people were most likely the predecessors of the Cham people, an Austronesian-speaking people and the founders of the kingdom of Champa.